docsforadobe/premiere-scripting-guide/docs/general/sourcemonitor.md

 **Returns**

-Returns a [Time object](../other/time.md#time) containing the position of the Source monitor’s current time indicator.
+Returns a [Time object](../other/time.md#time) containing the position of the Source monitor's current time indicator.

 ---